IntersectMBO/plutus-script-evaluation/README.md

 you can modify various parameters to suit your needs:

 - The [Main module](plutus-script-evaluation/evaluate-scripts/Main.hs) of the `evaluate-scripts` executable.
-- The main workhorse, function `evaluateScripts` in the [Evaluation module](plutus-script-evaluation/evaluate-scripts/Evaluation.hs) does the boring parts (aggregating relevant script evaluation inputs, streaming the data from DB to a local computer, decoding CBOR) so that you can do the interesting part: fold over the script evaluations from the Mainnet accessing all of the original evaluation inputs, to re-interpret them accordingly to your task, maintaining local state (accumulator) if needed.
+- The main workhorse, function `evaluateScripts` in the [Evaluation module](plutus-script-evaluation/evaluate-scripts/Evaluation.hs) does the boring parts (aggregating relevant script evaluation inputs, streaming the data from DB to a local computer, decoding CBOR, forking worker threads) so that you can do the interesting part: traverse script evaluations from the Mainnet accessing all of the original evaluation inputs to re-interpret them accordingly to your task;

+If a task requires maintaining local state (accumulator) during the evaluation, you can use the `accumulateScripts` function in the [Evaluation module](plutus-script-evaluation/evaluate-scripts/Evaluation.hs).
+This function is a more general version of `evaluateScripts` that allows you to maintain local state during the evaluation.